 Your blood vessels are your lifeline carrying oxygen-rich blood via your veins to your heart; the freeway of your circulatory system.
 You do not want to create your own traffic jam with the hardening of your arteries.
 Cal Med Physicians and Surgeons have specialists to make sure you stay on the right road.

-Vascular surgeons provide treatment through surgery on diagnosed patients with diseases of the arterial, venous and lymphatic systems (excluding the intracranial and coronary arteries).
+Our San Bernardino vascular surgeons provide treatment through surgery on diagnosed patients with diseases of the arterial, venous and lymphatic systems (excluding the intracranial and coronary arteries).
 The purpose of vascular surgery is to treat vascular diseases, which are diseases of the arteries and veins.

 Arterial disease is a condition in which blood clots, arteriosclerosis and other vascular conditions occur in the arteries.
 Venous disease concern problems that occur in the veins.
 Some vascular conditions occur only in arteries, only in the veins, or in both veins and arteries.